FROM STRUGGLING STYLIST TO INFLUENTIAL MEN’S EDITOR

 Some close friends and family have seen me on top of my game and have seen me struggle to pay rent.
 This is my story and I hope it gives you an idea of who I am as the Founder of this media company.

-In my mid-twenties, after six long years working retail (sales floor, visuals and a Customer Experience Executive at Bloomingdales), I was abruptly laid-off which financially disabled me.
+In my mid-twenties, after six long years working retail (sales floor, visuals and a Customer Experience Executive at Bloomingdales), I was abruptly laid-off which was a major setback.

 It was time to get very creative and to take drastic measures to preserve my money.
 All I knew was that I might have to take a step back in order to take ten steps forward.
 Especially, if I thought of one day making it in Los Angeles or New York City.